 The place we call Riveredge Nature Center sits on land that was long inhabited by Native American tribes.
-This land is part of the traditional territory of the Menominee, Ho-Chunk, and Sauk People, who have stewarded this land over generations.
+This land is part of the traditional territory of the Menominee, Potawatomi, Ho-Chunk, and Sauk People, who have stewarded this land over generations.
 We pay respect to their people both present and past.
 Our work is inspired by their thousands of years of stewardship.

 1929